 Concerning plants, Rabbit snails are not really interested in eating up plants that are inside the aquarium.
-Although they seem to behave slightly different when they are around Java ferns.
+Although they seem to behave slightly different when they are around Java ferns (read my guide).
 It has been mostly reported by aquarists that rabbit snails like to feast on Java ferns.

 Other than that, you can consider your aquarium plants to be safe around Rabbit snails.
 And if you want to be mindful about your Java ferns, then please do not keep them close to your Rabbit snails.

-Generally, if you feed your Rabbit snails with a balanced diet comprising green leaf supplements and also keep them with strong plants such as Anubias, then you do not have anything to worry about.
+Generally, if you feed your Rabbit snails with a balanced diet comprising green leaf supplements and also keep them with strong plants such as Anubias (read the guide), then you do not have anything to worry about.

 Note: Keep in mind that most aquarium plants cannot live in high temperatures anyway.